mrlm-net/node-cli/README.md

 ![NPM Version](https://img.shields.io/npm/v/@mrlm.net/node-cli)
 ![GitHub License](https://img.shields.io/github/license/mrlm-net/node-cli)

-> This package is BETA release and API might sligthly change!
+> This package is in BETA release and API might sligthly change in the future, but since version `0.5.0` you can start using it with this remark in the mind!

 Simple Node.js CLI application abstract framework to make console apps blazing fast with zero cofig and small efforts!